.

 PDP-Compare Tutorial

 This tutorial explains how to search and compare Medicare Part D plans using PDP-Compare.
+The examples are for plan years 2014 / 2015 but apply to all years.

 One-Click Comparison